FarmBot-Docs/farmbot-genesis/v1.2/Extras/bom/drivetrain.md

 ---
 title: "Drivetrain"
 slug: "drivetrain"
-excerpt: "Tech specs for the drivetrain components in FarmBot Genesis"
+description: "Tech specs for the drivetrain components in FarmBot Genesis"
 ---

 * toc